-- 66. What privacy policies or procedures are currently in place? - 67.
-Are employees required to sign confidentiality agreements? - 68.
-Do you have a Contract and procedures manual for each staff position? - 69.
-Do you have any subcontractors that will handle the Benefit Plan's PHI?
-Does your Contract with those subcontractors contain privacy provisions? - 70.
-When an entity (e.g., providers) or an individual make an inquiry to the Contractor about an individual's eligibility for benefits, how is the inquiry handled? - i.
-What information is transmitted and how is it recorded? - ii.
-Who responds to the inquiry? - Does your system presently meet requirements in the privacy regulations issued pursuant to HIPAA? - 72.
-Does your system produce sufficient audit trails to satisfy the HIPAA privacy and security regulations? - 73.
-Has there been any assessment of the various security levels currently available and their compatibility with the HIPAA security standards? - 74.
-Have you conducted an analysis of the risks and vulnerabilities to protected health information in your system? - 75.
-Does your system presently meet requirements in the regulations issued pursuant to HIPAA security standards?
+66. What privacy policies or procedures are currently in place?
+67. Are employees required to sign confidentiality agreements?
+68. Do you have a Contract and procedures manual for each staff position?
+69. Do you have any subcontractors that will handle the Benefit Plan's PHI?
+Does your Contract with those subcontractors contain privacy provisions?
+70. When an entity (e.g., providers) or an individual make an inquiry to the Contractor about an individual's eligibility for benefits, how is the inquiry handled? i.
+What information is transmitted and how is it recorded? ii.
+Who responds to the inquiry?
+71. Does your system presently meet requirements in the privacy regulations issued pursuant to HIPAA?
+72. Does your system produce sufficient audit trails to satisfy the HIPAA privacy and security regulations?
+73. Has there been any assessment of the various security levels currently available and their compatibility with the HIPAA security standards?
+74. Have you conducted an analysis of the risks and vulnerabilities to protected health information in your system?
+75. Does your system presently meet requirements in the regulations issued pursuant to HIPAA security standards?
 If not, have you identified areas in which your system does not meet the proposed standards?
+Reporti ng Capabilitics 76.
+Please review the desired reports listed in Sections 11.4 of this RFP.
+Can your organization provide the desired reports included?